Apollo Global Management, Inc. 7.625% Fixed-Rate Resettable Junior Subordinated Notes due 2053 research snapshot

 Base case

-More likely if the market continues to price APOS close to par while quarterly interest is paid and investors weigh the coupon against the 2028 call window and long maturity.
+More likely if the market continues to price APOS slightly above par while quarterly interest is paid and investors weigh the coupon against the 2028 call window and long maturity.
+This range is consistent with the moving-average cluster near $25.64 to $25.69.

 Adverse rate or credit case